yulia-2008/nycable_frontend/README.md

 - Models Serializer for rendering necessary data.

-- Models relationship set up using Polymorphyc Assosiation, that way one model can belong ONE OR ANOTHER model on a single relationship.
+- Models relationship set up using Polymorphyc Assosiation, that way one model can belong ONE OR ANOTHER model.

 - Created custom routes help to handles all incoming requests from the frontend of the app.